DogeisCut/Costume/README.md

 ## Bottom Bar Functions (These are part of paint-editor)

+- ### Settings

+  - General settings, I'll figure out what to put there later...

 - ### Zoom (Modifications)

   - A slider and percentage for precise zoom control. :P